CopyCat73/Pure-Dev/INSTALL.md

 ![firstrun_6](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_6.png)

 The conversion XSLT file is called PureApiToImport.xslt.
 The modification XSLT is called PureImportModifications.xslt.
+When to select each file the file dialog should open the XSLT folder and present the appropriate files.

 ![firstrun_7](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/firstrun_7.png)

 The file settings should now show the same as in the screenshot above.
-You're now done setting up the app.
+You're now done setting up the app!
+Sorry it's a bit lengthy but these files are needed later for custom exports.

 Please refer to the usage [readme](https://github.com/CopyCat73/Pure-Dev/blob/master/USAGE.md) for further instructions.